sviridovserg/sviridovserg.github.io/_posts/2017-05-30-automation-tests-navigation-with-page-object.markdown

 }
 {% endhighlight %}

-The only requirement for this function to work is each PageObject should implement method `isOnPage`, which returns `true` if PageObject represents current page, otherwise `false`.
-Now we still can implement navigation in the PageObject, but instead of returning new PageObject use `onPage` function.
+The only requirement for this function to work is: each PageObject should implement method `isOnPage`, which returns `true` if PageObject represents current page, otherwise `false`.
+Now PageObject organizes navigation to the next page if needed and waits till the page is loaded? but instead of returning new PageObject we use `onPage` function.
 Thus, implementation for `testIsSubActionDone` scenario using BDD will be

+{% highlight Gherkin  %}
+Scenario: Check that action is done
+    When I am on the main page
+    And I go to the sub page
+    And I perform action
+    Then Action is performed
+{% endhighlight %}

 {% highlight java %}
 public class MainSteps {